paa-li/glossary/README.md

 6. **3rd column - English**: Varieties of English definitions within a similar context must be separated with a semicolon and a space (`; `).
 English definitions with a different meaning or context must be divided with a comma and a space (`. `).

-7. **4th column - Chinese**: A Chinese term is not a (modern) Mandarin translation of the Pāḷi word; it must be a **Buddhist term** formally and globally recognized in Mahayana Buddhism.
+7. **4th column - Chinese**: A Chinese term is not a (modern) Mandarin translation of the Pāḷi word; it must be a **Buddhist term** formally and globally recognized in Mahayana Buddhism. (業 and 法 are listed as examples.)
 If there is no formally recognized equivalent, it must be left empty.
 Use 繁體字 instead of 简体字.

 ***